Improwised/kb.repairrabbit.github.io/content/product/How-to-delete-specific-product-record.md

 ![How to delete specific product records?](/images/tickets/how_to_delet_specific_product_records/select_the_product_and_delet.png)

-You will get a confirmation message “Are you sure", click “Yes, delete it!”
+You will get a confirmation message “Are you sure?".
+Click “Yes, delete it!”
 ![How to delete specific product records?](/images/tickets/how_to_delet_specific_product_records/confirm_your_action_.png)